Veselovsky Reservoir: Climate

 The reservoir is found in a continental moderate climate.
-As the continentality of the climate increases, the amount of precipitation decreases.
 The average annual rainfall is 522 mm.

 Communities

 The village of Veselij and the hamlets of Karkashev, Russkij, Dalnij, and Stepnoy Kurgan are located on the banks of the Veselovsky Reservoir.
-Proletarsk sits on the bank of the bay.

 Flora and fauna

-The flora of the reservoir and its floodplain include different kinds of reed, tuberecamysh, cattail, knotweed, hornwort, bosom, scab, and other plants, including 87 kinds of phytoplankton.

 The reservoir contains 33 species of fish and fishing is primarily concentrated on bream, Rutilus lacustris, and zander.
 There are 3 species of amphibians, 8 species of reptiles, 19 species of rare and endangered birds, and 2 red-listed species of mammals registered on the territory of the reservoir and nearby areas.
 The Veselovsky Reservoir has a wetlands status that is of international importance and is secured by the Ramsar Convention on Wetlands.